SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Related Works

 Recently, 3DGS~\cite{3dgs} achieves impressive visual quality and real-time novel-view synthesis by using 3D Gaussians for scene representation, interleaved optimization of anisotropic covariance, and a fast visibility-aware rendering algorithm, demonstrating superior results on several established datasets.

 Due to the excellent explicit expression ability of 3DGS~\cite{3dgs}, many methods based on Gaussian splatting have been proposed.
 Scaffold-GS~\cite{lu2024scaffold} uses anchor points to distribute local 3D Gaussians and dynamically predicts their attributes based on viewing direction and distance, reducing redundant Gaussians and improving scene coverage, thereby enhancing rendering quality.
 Mip-splatting~\cite{yu2024mip} introduces a 3D smoothing filter to constrain the size of 3D Gaussian primitives and a 2D Mip filter to mitigate aliasing and dilation issues, demonstrating effectiveness across multiple scales.
 GES~\cite{hamdi2024ges} improves 3D scene representation efficiency and accuracy over Gaussian Splatting by using fewer particles and a frequency-modulated loss, significantly reducing memory footprint and increasing rendering speed.
-3D-HGS~\cite{li20243d} addresses the limitations of 3DGS~\cite{3dgs} in representing discontinuous functions, demonstrating improved performance and rendering quality without compromising speed.
-PixelSplat~\cite{charatan2024pixelsplat} introduces a feed-forward model that reconstructs 3D radiance fields from image pairs using 3D Gaussian primitives, achieving significantly faster 3D reconstruction on novel view synthesis.
-Following 3DGS~\cite{3dgs}, 2DGS~\cite{2dgs} and Gaussian Surfels~\cite{Dai2024GaussianSurfels} was proposed by compressing the ellipsoid into a Gaussian surfel by defining the shortest axis of the ellipsoid as the normal vector, achieving high-quality geometric reconstruction while retaining the ability to reconstruct from novel views.
+3D-HGS~\cite{li20243d} addresses the limitations of 3DGS~\cite{3dgs} in representing discontinuous functions, demonstrating improved performance and rendering quality without compromising speed. \FF{Splat-the-Net~\cite{zhou2025splat} further enhances primitive expressivity by representing each splattable primitive as a bounded neural density field parameterized by a shallow neural network.
+By deriving an exact analytical solution for line integrals, it enables perspectively accurate splatting without costly ray marching, achieving comparable rendering quality and speed to 3DGS while using significantly fewer primitives and parameters.} PixelSplat~\cite{charatan2024pixelsplat} introduces a feed-forward model that reconstructs 3D radiance fields from image pairs using 3D Gaussian primitives, achieving significantly faster 3D reconstruction on novel view synthesis. \XR{Texture-GS~\cite{xu2024texture} disentangles appearance from geometry in 3D Gaussian Splatting by learning UV mappings and applying 2D textures to 3D Gaussians, enabling flexible appearance editing such as texture swapping while maintaining high-fidelity reconstruction and real-time rendering performance.
+Textured-GS~\cite{huang2024textured} extends Gaussian Splatting by introducing spatially defined color and opacity through spherical harmonics, allowing each Gaussian to represent richer appearance variations without increasing primitive count and thereby improving rendering fidelity.
+Textured-Gaus~\cite{chao2024textured} enhances 3D Gaussian Splatting by equipping each Gaussian with alpha and RGB texture maps to model spatially varying color and opacity, significantly boosting the expressivity and rendering quality of individual primitives while maintaining efficient reconstruction and rendering performance.
+MCMC-3DGS~\cite{kheradmand20243d} reinterprets 3D Gaussian Splatting as a Markov Chain Monte Carlo sampling process, replacing heuristic cloning and splitting with principled stochastic updates via Stochastic Gradient Langevin Dynamics, thereby improving rendering quality, initialization robustness, and controllability over the number of Gaussians.} Following 3DGS~\cite{3dgs}, 2DGS~\cite{2dgs}, Gaussian Surfels~\cite{Dai2024GaussianSurfels} and Gaussian billboards~\cite{weiss2024gaussian} was proposed by compressing the ellipsoid into a Gaussian surfel by defining the shortest axis of the ellipsoid as the normal vector, achieving high-quality geometric reconstruction while retaining the ability to reconstruct from novel views. \XR{PGSR~\cite{chen2024pgsr} further advances Gaussian-based reconstruction by introducing a planar-based Gaussian splatting framework that explicitly models local surface geometry.
+It employs an unbiased depth rendering strategy and multi-view geometric regularization to enhance global consistency, achieving high-fidelity surfaces and photorealistic rendering with fast optimization and inference. }